 Data Visualization Design Trends

 Data visualization provides us with a quick, clear understanding of information.
-In 2022, we’re witnessing interesting and engaging new ways to design and share complex data with any type of audience.
+Initially, the data can be collected with the help of an annotation tool and then passed on to visualization if needed.
+In 2023, we’re witnessing interesting and engaging new ways to design and share complex data with any type of audience.

 1. Survey Data